SANGO-KENYA IMPROVES FOOD AND NUTRITION SECURITY FOR MOTHERS, CHILDREN, FAMILIES AND COMMUNITIES

 We held a graduation ceremony upon completion at which all participants received a certificate.
 (See the SANGO Diaries, chapter 7 for more details.)

-Initial findings from data analysis include:
+Some initial findings from data analysis include: